RiteshKSingh1709/SimpleFlaskAPI/README.md

 ### Run Python App
 delete empCrud.sqlite <br>
 run `python EmpService.py`<br>
-app will run at Port - 5000 (Make sure some other app is not using this port)
+app will run at default port - 5000 (Make sure some other app is not using this port)

 ### Endpoint Defined